vursen/FloatSidebar.js/README.md

 # FloatSidebar.js
 [![NPM version](https://img.shields.io/npm/v/float-sidebar.svg?style=flat)](https://www.npmjs.org/package/float-sidebar)

-> Lightweight (2kb gzipped), zero-dependency javascript library for making float sidebars based on the finite state machine
+> A lightweight (2kb gzipped), zero-dependency, javascript library for creating float sidebars.
+Based on the finite state machine pattern.

 [Demo](https://jsfiddle.net/vursen/cj4erfnj)

-This library based on the finite state machine pattern.
-It allowed to get a much more simple and reliable solution.

-You can read more about this approache in [the article on medium](https://medium.com/@vursen/state-machine-for-sticky-blocks-70ca0bf4ee97) (in russian)
+The library is based on the finite state machine pattern that led to a more simple and reliable solution.
+Read more in [the article on medium](https://medium.com/@vursen/state-machine-for-sticky-blocks-70ca0bf4ee97) (in Russian)

 ## Install